 Outgoing students in the Faculty whose exchange programs abroad have been cancelled by our partner Universities due to current application of governmental recommendations and current legislation, will continue to study and enroll for courses within their curricula in the Faculty.
 Those students who have not had their exchange cancelled, but where it takes place in a country where travel is not allowed, will be able to carry out their exchange, if the host university allows it, in an on-line format, either completely or temporarily, until they can travel physically to the host University.

 In the same manner, incoming students who have not cancelled their period of exchange, but cannot travel to Spain, will be able to carry out their exchange either completely or temporarily on-line, until they can physically travel to our University.

-Some students who are carrying out internships in degrees related to their curricula during the summer of 2020, before enrollment for the 2020/2021 course, will carry out these internships in the form of telework, in accordance with the conditions established by each institution.
+Some students who carried out internships in degrees related to their curricula during the summer of 2021, and in anticipation of enrollment for the 2021/2022 academic year, will be able to carry out these internships in the form of telework, in accordance with the conditions established by each institution.
 In all cases, the carrying out of external academic internships will require compliance with the preventive measures established at each collaborating organization.

 Before the beginning of the academic year, further information will be provided to all members of the University Community.
 We ask that the maximum attention be paid to all channels of information, through regular consultation, including emails, apps and the general University web page, as well as the web pages for the School or Faculty and the information on the program in particular.